 Amber Englund has been serving on the COTA board since January 2018.
 She lives in Ballard.
 She enjoys the unique way that COTA creates space for faith expression and connection.
 Amber serves as the board President and works on the Personnel, COTA kids, and InCommon Committees.
 Amber is a mental health therapist and works with pregnant woman, parents and young children to strengthen relationship and play.
 She also enjoys painting, movies, and walks to Golden Gardens.

 Frank Kline has served the COTA board since 2020.
 He lives in Lake Forest Park and enjoys the participatory, inclusive nature of COTA.
-Frank serves on the InCommon Committee, the COVID Task Force, and occasionally assists with music.
+Frank serves on the Finance Committee as the Assistant Treasurer, on the COVID Task Force, and occasionally assists with music.
 A Professor of Education, Frank has served at Seattle Pacific University, Pacific Lutheran University, and Highline College.
-He currently enjoys being a grandparent, travel (especially Hungary and Italy), music in almost any genre, and reads widely.
+He currently enjoys being a grandparent, traveling (especially Hungary and Italy), music in almost any genre, and reads widely.

 Kim Vanderzee joined the COTA board in January 2021.
 She grew up in Seattle and lives in North Seattle with her wife Jenna and son Ari.
 She joined COTA in 2016 and loves the combination of laid back and fun atmosphere, with contemplative solemnity.
 She of course also loves the parties.
 Best of all, COTA is the first church she attended where she didn’t need to hide who she was.
 She is involved with the COVID task force and COTA kids.